Authority/Reference(s) State of Texas Procurement and Contract Management Guide; TX HRC §40.058(b)1

 In addition to a clear, thorough description of the goods or services being purchased, the SOW should also include:

-• contractor required trainings, and compliance reporting (unless captured in another contract document such as terms and conditions);
+• Contractor required trainings, and compliance reporting (unless captured in another contract document such as terms and conditions);

-• any constraints on the contractor, and
+• Any constraints on the contractor;

-• methods and timeframes that will be used to evaluate, measure, and monitor deliverables and performance; and
+• Methods and timeframes that will be used to evaluate, measure, and monitor deliverables and performance; and

 • Criteria and related point values for assessing best value.